 The Abstract Reasoning subtest is the fourth section of the UCAT.
 It includes 55 questions and is scored out of 900.
-In this article we will look at the subtest in more detail and discuss how to prepare for it.
+In this article, we will look at the subtest in more detail.

-The Abstract reasoning section includes four different types of questions:
+The AR subtest has four different types of questions.

 Type 1 – You are presented with two sets of shapes labelled “Set A” and “Set B”.
 You will be given a test shape and asked to decide whether the test shape belongs to Set A, Set B, or Neither.

 Type 2 - You are presented with a series of shapes.
 You will be asked to select the next shape in the series.

 Type 3 - You are presented with a statement, involving a group of shapes.
 You will be asked to determine which shape completes the statement.

 Type 4 – You are presented with two sets of shapes labelled “Set A” and “Set B”.
 You will be asked to select which of the four response options belongs to Set A or Set B.